rossdahlke/rossdahlke/README.md

 ### Hi!

-I'm Ross.
-I am a PhD Student at Stanford and recovering data scientist from the digital marketing industry.
+I'm Ross, a[n incoming] PhD Student at Stanford and recovering data scientist from the digital marketing industry.

 I apply data science and computational techniques to better understand the connections between our online lives and offline behaviors.